 Comparing CFD Software

-The original post shown after the break below briefly describes the basic categories of CFD software packages and some of the leading packages in each category.
-Due to many requests, we’re back in 2018 with a series of articles going into the nitty-gritty details on the pros, cons, capabilities and costs of many of the market leading CFD packages in each category.
+The original post below describes the basic categories of CFD software packages and some of the leading packages in each category.
+Follow the links to more indepth reviews of all of the leading packages.

 Part 1: CAD Embedded CFD Software Packages - Featuring SolidWorks Flow Simulation, Autodesk CFD, ANSYS Discovery Live and more.

-Part 3: Semi-Comprehensive and Specialty CFD Software Packages - Featuring COMSOL CFD, CONVERGE CFD, NUMECA OMNIS and more.
-COMING SOON
+Part 3: Semi-Comprehensive CFD Software Packages - Featuring COMSOL CFD, CONVERGE CFD and NUMECA OMNIS

-Part 5: CFD Software Rankings and CFD User Survey Results COMING SOON
+Part 5: CFD User Survey Results COMING SOON

 A Comparison of CFD Software Packages